mimblewimble/grin-rfcs/text/0000-armored-slates.md

 Armored slates have a simple construction.
 A human readable framing is at the beginning and end of each armored slate (e.g. `BEGINSLATEPACK.` and `.
 ENDSLATEPACK.`).
 The framing also contains periods `.` to denote when the payload begins and ends as well as when the message is over.

 The payload itself is the serialized slate encoded with a `SimpleBase58Check` encoding similar to bitcoin addresses.
 This encoding method includes an error check code to ensure that the slate contents have not been accidentally corrupted in transit.
-Finally the payload is split up into words to make armored slates friendlier for human readability.
+Finally, the payload is split up into words to make armored slates friendlier for human readability.

 Example armored slate:
 ```